It's Layton, so you probably know the answer

 The mainline Layton games, ranked by you lovely lot

-The release of Layton’s Mystery Journey: Katrielle and the Millionaires’ Conspiracy – Deluxe Edition on Nintendo Switch marks the belated debut of the Layton clan on Nintendo's current console.
-A clutch of excellent puzzle games came out for the Nintendo DS and 3DS handhelds, but it has taken...
+The release of Layton’s Mystery Journey: Katrielle and the Millionaires’ Conspiracy – Deluxe Edition on Nintendo Switch marked the belated debut of the Layton clan on Nintendo's current console.
+A clutch of excellent puzzle games came out for the Nintendo DS and 3DS handhelds, but it took a...

 About The Game

 Archaeologist and puzzle-solver Professor Layton is set to return in an all-new adventure that will take players deeper into the professor’s past than ever before: Professor Layton and the Miracle Mask.